cartoonshow57/js-game/README.md

-A game of Rock Paper Scissors between You and a Computer
+A game of Rock Paper Scissors between You and Computer